FreeRTOS/iot-reference-nxp-rt1060/README.md

 ### Folder Structure

-The folder structure for the repo is organized as follows:
+The folder inside the repository is organized as follows:

 ```
 |— core/